Mysterious syndrome in US embassies: What do we know? | DW | 14.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Five cases of "Havana Syndrome" have occurred in Colombia.
 In August, US Vice President Kamala Harris' visit to Vietnam was delayed because of cases there.
-Where the syndrome comes from remains unclear.
+How the syndrome came about remains unclear.

 Cases of so-called Havana Syndrome have occurred at the US Embassy in Bogota.
-After they were reported on by the Wall Street Journal, Colombia's President Ivan Duque confirmed the fact to the AFP news agency.
-"Of course we have knowledge of this situation, but I want to leave it to the US authorities, who are doing their own investigation, because it is about their own personnel," he said during a visit to New York.
+After they were reported jn the Wall Street Journal, Colombia's President Ivan Duque confirmed the fact to the AFP news agency.
+"Of course we have knowledge of this situation, but I want to leave it to the US authorities, who are doing their own investigation because it is about their own personnel," he said during a visit to New York.

 At least five families connected to the embassy in Colombia are said to have experienced symptoms of the mysterious syndrome.
 The US mission in Bogota is one of the largest in the world.
 In addition to career diplomats and staff, numerous intelligence agents and Drug Enforcement Administration officials are stationed there.